zhengqian1515/GEPNet/README.md

   ```

 ## Dataset
-We follow the same dataset preprocessing as in [UNETR++](https://github.com/Amshaker/unetr_plus_plus).
+We follow the same dataset preprocessing as in [nnFormer](https://github.com/282857341/nnFormer) and [MedNeXt](https://github.com/MIC-DKFZ/MedNeXt).
 We conducted extensive experiments on three benchmarks: MCLID, ECPC-ID, and Hecktor 2022.

 1. Dataset download